 Keep Your Eyes on the Bag!

 How much "juice" do you give your kitty?
 You should already have been told that by your veterinarian.
 I give our Babe 150 ml (milliliters) every other day (see update below).
-That's 1.5 numbers on the bag, which is on a scale of 10 ml.
-100 ml would be one number on the bag.
-Make sure the bag is oriented toward where you are sitting with the cat and there is enough light in the room so you can clearly see the numbers.
+The numbers on the bag indicate 100 ml increments (100 ml equals one number on the bag), so 150 ml is equal to 1.5 numbers on the bag.
+Make sure the bag is oriented toward where you are sitting with the cat, and there is enough light in the room so you can clearly see the numbers.

 Keep your eye on the bag as the fluid flows, and when you've reached the recommended amount, stop the fluid by pulling back the little wheel tightly.
 Then slip the needle out of your kitty and immediately press a few fingers over where the needle was.
 (Keep them there for about a minute—this keeps "the juice" inside kitty.)